 Architects' specific skills enable them to design spaces that preserve or restore ecosystems, by integrating natural elements - water, soil, vegetation - into architectural and urban projects.
 This implies enriching training with knowledge from ecology and environmental engineering, and particularly involving the landscape discipline in project practice.

-ENSA Normandie aims to explore in depth the interactions between buildings and their environment.
+ENSA Normandie explore in depth the interactions between buildings and their environment.

 This approach includes lessons on adapting to local climate, managing urban heat islands, using low-impact materials, ecological corridors, water management and social issues related to the living environment.
 Through on-site workshops, fieldwork and partnerships with academic and professional experts, students will take into account both the biological dynamics of ecosystems and the social needs of residents.